triage/KPCSEthereum/README.md

 }
 ```

-Upon receipt of the last required signature, the certificate is issued and shipment is cleared for transit.
+Upon receipt of the last required signature (order is unimportant), the certificate is issued and shipment is cleared for transit.

 ###4.
 Importing authority marks shipment as received: